 Start with a stroll through a buzzing local residential area and delve right into local life while browsing the street, watch people enjoying their coffee, reading their newspapers or chatting with each other.

-Here, visit a 90-year old coffee shop, the oldest in Saigon.
+Here, visit a 90-year-old coffee shop, the oldest in Saigon.
 Get to know the unique way of making coffee while listening to tales related to this trade.

 As part of the tour, you will have a chance to visit a charmingly restored ‘shophouse’ located in the historic part of the city, which still operates as a trading area.
-Once there, discover the exquisite flavors of Vietnamese specialty coffee and learn how to prepare a delicious ‘caphe trung’, aka egg coffee.
+Once there, discover the exquisite flavours of Vietnamese specialty coffee and learn how to prepare a delicious ‘caphe trung’, aka egg coffee.

 Caffeine fueled, conclude the tour with a drive back to your hotel.
-Rest of the day and evening at leisure.

 Overnight in Ho Chi Minh City.